flowroute/flowroute-numbers-ruby/README.md

 ### TelephoneNumbersController<a name=telephoneno></a>

+Location: **./flowroute-numbers-ruby/lib/flowroute_numbers/controllers**

 The TelephoneNumbersController contains all of the methods necessary to purchase and manage a Flowroute number.
-The following shows a sample file, **phonenumbers.rb** file that invokes only the TelephoneNumbersController methods:
+The following shows a sample file, **phonenumbers.rb**, that invokes only the TelephoneNumbersController methods:

 	require '/Users/jdoe/Documents/SDKs/flowroute-numbers-ruby/lib/flowroute_numbers/'
 	require 'rubygems'